SledKnight/arcfixtest/README.md

 remote also change

-This is now in MASTER
+This is now in NEW MASTER